Joshbep/Tamagotchi-Mini-Project/README.md

 <details>
   <summary>Disclaimer</summary>
-  All artwork and audio used in this project were used for educational purposes only and are the property of their respective owners.
+  All artwork in this project were used for educational purposes only and are the property of their respective owners.
 </details>